Empire (2015 TV series): Cast and characters

 A former drug dealer turned hip-hop mogul and the founder and long-time CEO of Empire Entertainment, his life begins to cave in around him after his past sins come back to haunt him when he is diagnosed with amyotrophic lateral sclerosis.
-Besides Cookie, Lucious' other lovers were Anika (seasons 1 & 3) ,Giulana (season 4) & Yana (season 6).
+Besides Cookie, Lucious' other lovers are Anika (seasons 1 & 3), Giulana (season 4) and Yana (season 6).